Open Source Software Definition explained, Advantages, types, examples and Free Download

 and improve their programming skills.

-The amount of knowledge-base that such communities provide can’t be acquired from a classroom.
+The amount of knowledge-base that such open software communities provide can’t be acquired from a classroom.

 #2: Advanced Knowledge and Training:

-Open Source Softwares provide programmers with the opportunity of be in touch with other more talented .
+Open Source products provide programmers with the opportunity of be in touch with other more talented .
 With real world, practical examples to work with, they will absorb information quicker than they would under a formal educational setting.
-As mentioned earlier, communities spring up as a result of the open softwares.
+As mentioned earlier, communities spring up as a result of the open.

 They provide a viable open source learning platform.
-There programmers get training from other more experienced and reputable.
+These coders get training from other more experienced and reputable.

 #3: Employment Opportunities:

-Open Source Softwares provide employment opportunities to programmers who offer their services to users in need of support, installation, general use, and troubleshooting services.
+Open Software provide employment opportunities to programmers who offer their services to users in need of support, installation, general use, and troubleshooting services.

-The community of programmers also provides a resource where programmers get work on other projects.
+The community of programmers also provides a resource where they get work on other open source projects.

 #4: More Control:

-When virtually everyone has access to the source code, it gives them some level of control.
+When virtually everyone has access to the source code of open source software solutions, it gives them some level of control.
 You can decide on how the program should run, what should be on it and what shouldn’t.

 You get to decide what modifications you want.
 Also, you get to decide whether to copy, save or share the modifications you have made to the source code.